THUDM/WebGLM/README.md

 export SERPAPI_KEY="YOUR KEY"
 ```

 Alternatively, you can use Bing search with local browser environment (playwright).
-You can add `--search bing` to start command lines to use Bing search.
+You can add `--searcher bing` to start command lines to use Bing search.
 (See [Run as Command Line Interface](#run-as-command-line-interface) and [Run as Web Service](#run-as-web-service))

 ## Prepare Retriever Checkpoint